 What both these studies suggest, however, is that people with type 1 and people with type 2 probably have a lot more in common than is currently thought.
 The Stanford researchers wrote, "Our results suggest that there is a common etiology between type 1 and type 2 diabetes."
 They also note that type 1 diabetes often develops in families with a strong history of type 2 diabetes, suggesting some common underlying cause.

-They point out that up to 20% of type 2 patients do have autoantibodies.
+They point out that up to 20 percent of type 2 patients do have autoantibodies.
 Perhaps even more have low levels not detected by the methods used.
 And the recent study in adolescents suggests that people with type 1 diabetes do have some insulin resistance, which is consistent with the studies in mice.

 Perhaps in type 1, a little IR is masked by the large autoimmune component, and in type 2, a little autoimmune attack is masked by the large amount of IR.